applicaster/developer.applicaster.com/book/advertisement/android/api.md

     fun getConfig() : AdConfig

 ###### init
-Method `init` is called whenever presenter is initialised. it creates an intance of PublisherAdView.
+Method `init` is called whenever presenter is initialised. it creates an intance of Ad Provider views.
 ```
 fun init(component: AdView)
 ```